 Up to 30 units of previously completed graduate-level coursework (usually from a Master’s degree) may be applied to the DMA.
 Some transfer credit may be applied to the 65 units required for your degree but may not necessarily substitute for specific required coursework in your program.
 All transfer coursework must have been completed within 10 years of admission to the DMA in order to be applied to your degree.

 Applying graduate transfer credit to your degree requires multiple steps.
 All steps are required in order for a thorough and complete transfer credit evaluation to take place.

-- Graduate Transfer Coursework Substituted for Basic DMA Curriculum: This requires submission of DMA Course Substitution Request Form by mid-September.
+- Graduate Transfer coursework substituted for Basic DMA Curriculum: This requires submission of the DMA Course Substitution Request Form by mid-September.

 The language requirement can be fulfilled by either:

 - Passing the DMA Language Examination administered during the spring semester

 - Taking the corresponding reading class during a summer term (e.g., GERM 020x)